vwala/docs/content/merchant/influencer-commission.md

 We use cookies, local storage and IP matching to track your influencer leads.
 These trackers exist for 30 days and then expire.

-You can customize your lead tracking time window and/or disable link based commissions from `My account > Store settings > Business rules`.
+You can customize your lead tracking time window and/or disable link based commissions from `My account > Store settings > Commission tracking rules`.

 ## How order commission is calculated?

 Each influencer is given a unique, personalized influencer link and code.

-When an order is received, we use the rules that you've specified in your promotion policy to calculate influencer commission.
-Commissions are calculated on the pre-tax and shipping value of the order.
+When an order is received, we use the commission rules that you've specified on your `promotion policy` page to calculate influencer commission.
+Commissions are calculated on the net value of an order (I.e. the sum of all applicable line items minus disounts, taxes and shipping).

 E.g.

--  The influencer commission for Sarah is 10%
+- The influencer commission rate for Jen is 10%
--  Sarah has generated an order for the store worth $100. $110 including taxes and shipping.
+- Jen has generated a referral order for the store
+- The sum of line items purchased equals $100 (after taxes and discounts are deducted).
--  Sarah's commission is calculated as 10% of $100.
+- Jen's commission is calculated as 10% of $100.
 Which is $10.

 ## How do I customize commission (promotion policy)?